- The first step is to contact the business itself to resolve the issue. Often a phone call or visit can fix the issue.

 What the ACCC does

-- We gather information about consumer and fair trading problems from the reports we receive and from other sources.
+• We gather information about consumer and fair trading problems.
+We do this through the reports we receive and from other sources.
 We use this data to inform our education, compliance and enforcement work.
 Find out more in our Compliance and Enforcement Policy.

 What the ACCC can't do